kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

-  When the Managing Editor opens the correction list Then each annotation is displayed with its current status And the Managing Editor can filter the list to show only open annotations And selecting an annotation takes the Managing Editor to its location in the layout
+  When the Managing Editor opens the correction list Then each annotation is displayed with its current status And the Managing Editor can filter the list to show only open annotations And selecting an annotation with a current anchor takes the Managing Editor to its location in the layout
 ```

 **Related requirements:** BR-03, FR-03, FR-04